-How Much Does a Medicare Supplement Plan Cost?
+How Much Does a Medicare Supplement Insurance Plan Cost?

-With the exception of Massachusetts, Minnesota and Wisconsin, which have their own standardized plans, insurance companies offer standardized Medicare Supplement plans identified by alphabetic letters (such as Medicare Supplement Plan M)..
-However, the premiums (the monthly amount you pay for a Medicare Supplement plan) may vary from one company to another.
-Understanding the factors that affect your premium can help you make cost-conscious choices in your selection of a Medicare Supplement plan.
+With the exception of Massachusetts, Minnesota and Wisconsin, which have their own standardized plans, insurance companies offer standardized Medicare Supplement insurance plans identified by alphabetic letters (such as Medicare Supplement insurance Plan M).
+However, the premiums (the monthly amount you pay for a Medicare Supplement insurance plan) may vary from one company to another.
+Understanding the factors that affect your premium can help you make cost-conscious choices in your selection of a Medicare Supplement insurance plan.

-How insurance companies set Medicare Supplement costs & premiums
+How insurance companies set Medicare Supplement insurance plan costs & premiums

 Here is how the rating systems work.

-When you apply for a Medicare Supplement plan
+When you apply for a Medicare Supplement insurance plan

-The type of Medicare Supplement plan type you select
+The type of Medicare Supplement insurance plan type you select

-The benefit coverage of the Medicare Supplement plan you choose usually also affects the premium you will pay.
-For example, you might be able to enroll in a high-deductible option for Medicare Supplement Plan F. If so, the premium for the high-deductible plan will typically be lower than the premium for the standard Plan F. Also, you may be able to pay a lower premium from a Medicare SELECT plan (a type of Medicare Supplement plan) because it requires you to use certain providers contracted with the insurance company.
+The benefit coverage of the Medicare Supplement insurance plan you choose usually also affects the premium you will pay.
+For example, you might be able to enroll in a high-deductible option for Medicare Supplement insurance Plan F. If so, the premium for the high-deductible plan will typically be lower than the premium for the standard Plan F. However, starting January 1, 2020, new Medicare beneficiaries will not be able to enroll in Medicare Supplement Plan F or Plan C, since they cover the Part B deductible.
+However, if you already have Medicare Supplement plan C or F, you can keep it.
+Also, you may be able to pay a lower premium from a Medicare SELECT plan (a type of Medicare Supplement insurance plan) because it requires you to use certain providers contracted with the insurance company.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.